 This enrollment guide provides highlights of your benefit plans.
 This is not a complete detailed description.
 The benefit plans are operated according to the terms of legal documents including insurance contracts and plan documents.
-If there is a difference between this enrollment guide or the summary plan description booklet and the actual plan documents, the plan documents will govern.
+If there is a difference between this enrollment guide and the actual plan documents, the plan documents will govern.
 This enrollment guide is not a substitute for the official plan documents nor is it an employment contract.
 The company reserves the right to amend or terminate the program in whole or in part at any time.